ZhanqiZhang66/ZhanqiZhang66.github.io/art.md

 ---
 layout: page
 title: Sometimes I draw.
-“Filling a space in a beautiful way”
-subtitle: Everything you can imagine is real.
+subtitle: I would like to paint the way a bird sings, and fill a space in a beautiful way.
 css: "/assets/css/index.css"
 share-img: /assets/img/victoria.jpg
 use-site-title: true